TIY-Austin-Front-End-Engineering/Curriculum/day-2/README.md

 [Table of Contents](/README.md)

-# Day 2: CSS Box Model and Responsive Layout
+# Day 2: CSS Review and Introduction to the Command Line

 # Review
 - Have everyone talk about a HTML element or CSS property that they learned about.